 Handmade animation in traditional and digital media lends itself to low-tech and low-budget crafting that any creative and innovative individual can access and attain remarkable results with.

-As part of South Africa building its own robust film industry, independent storytellers and animators have an opportunity to add their own unique voice and visual language to the mix.
+We believe in authentic storytelling inspired by personal life experiences and unique cultural practices.
+Family narratives passed down through the generations, told expertly, has the possibility to captivate international audiences.
+South Africa is building its own robust film industry, and independent storytellers and animators have an opportunity to add their own unique voice and visual language to the mix.

-Two-dimensional handmade animation puppet for the ‘Ruby & Roach’ stop-frame animation by Erentia Bedeker and Dorette Nel.
+Two-dimensional handmade animation puppet for the ‘Ruby & Roach’ stop-frame animation directed and animated by Erentia Bedeker and produced by Dorette Nel.
 Image courtesy of the Southern African Forum for Independent Animators.

 The Southern African Forum for Independent Animators is dedicated to building community and support for independent voices, providing educational and logistic insight into the pre-production, production, post-production, and international animation festival circuit process.